 PowerShell is the most popular scripting language for IT Professionals in the Microsoft ecosystem.
 This course will teach you how to use XML files both as input for your PowerShell scripts, as well as an output from your PowerShell scripts.

-Course Overview Hello everyone, my name is Vlad Catrinescu, and welcome to my course, Working with XML Data in PowerShell.
-I'm a Microsoft MVP and independent consultant from Montreal, Canada.
-When automating tasks with PowerShell, you need to use input files, because well, it's not really automating if you need to give it information for every small task.
-One of the popular input files for PowerShell is XML, short for Extensible Markup Language.
-In this course, we are going to learn how to use XML files as both input files for our PowerShell scripts, as well as output information from our PowerShell scripts.
-Some of the major topics that we'll cover include an introduction to the XML file format, how to export information from PowerShell to XML, and how to use XML files as input files for our PowerShell scripts.
-By the end of the course, you'll know how to handle XML files from your PowerShell scripts, and use them as both input and output files.
-Before beginning this course, you should be familiar with the basics in PowerShell, and that's about it.
-From here, you should feel comfortable diving into other PowerShell topics with courses such as Working With CSV Data in PowerShell, Accessing SQL Server Databases from PowerShell, and Reporting with PowerShell HTML and Enhanced HTML from PowerShell.
-I hope you'll join me on this journey to learn PowerShell with the Working with XML Data in PowerShell course at Pluralsight.
+Course Overview [Autogenerated] Hello, everyone.
+My name is Lad caret, UNESCO and welcome to my quarters Working with XML data in PowerShell.
+I'm a Microsoft Envy p, an independent consultant from Montreal, Canada.
+When automating tasks with PowerShell, you need to use input files because, well, it's not really automating if you need to give it information for every small task.
+One of the popular input files for PowerShell is XML, short for extensible markup language.
+In this course, we're going to learn how to use XML files as both input files for a partial scripts as well as output information from our partial scripts.
+Some of the major topics that will cover include an introduction to the XML file format, how to export information from PowerShell to XML and how to use XML files as input files for or partial scripts.
+By the end of this course, you'll know how to handle XML files from your PowerShell scripts and use them as both input and output files before beginning discourse.
+You should be familiar with the basics and PowerShell, and that's about it.
+From here, you should feel comfortable diving in to other PowerShell topics with courses such as working with CSV data and PowerShell accessing SQL Server databases from PowerShell and reporting with partial HTML and enhanced HTML from PowerShell.
+I hope you'll join me on this journey to learn.
+PowerShell would've working with XML data in PowerShell course at Pluralsight.